YaffeYam/firstCarsGarage/readme.md

-This is the first time using icecream (ic) in an array
+This is the first time using icecream (ic) in an array as well as setting up a virtual environment